NotDarkoo/TeamWhisper/README.md

     Restart or reload your server to activate the plugin.

 Donate: If you enjoy using Team Whisper and want to support its development, consider making a donation.
 Your contributions help us continue to improve and maintain the plugin.
-Donate via PayPal.
+Donate via PayPal (https://paypal.me/notd4rko).
 Thank you for your support!